 As far as Hollywood goes, such examples are plenty.
 If you loved Diane Keaton as the rebellious and neurotic Annie Hall, you equally adore her as the elegant and independent 50-something in Something's Gotta Give.

 Ditto Judy Dench who played a lesbian, in love with a fellow teacher (at the age of 72), in Notes on a Scandal.
 But a similar scenario in Bollywood seems like a far cry.

-Allowed to fade Age has always taken precision over acting abilities, especially with respect to actresses.
+Age has always taken precision over acting abilities, especially with respect to actresses.
 Over the years, we have seen some brilliant women actors fade away into oblivion, as the lines on their faces became prominent.

 However, slowly things seem to be changing.
 With actresses like Sridevi and Madhuri Dixit making their comebacks, we could now hope for scripts to be written around actors' abilities, rather than their age.

 Says Sridevi, who plays a housewife enrolling in an English speaking class to impress her family, in her next, English Vinglish, "I have always maintained that when the right role comes, I would love to get back.
 This seemed like a script that was written keeping in mind my personality, which is why I was convinced."